HRO Today Awards Gala

 Be Connected! – HR Leaders Unite

 For the past several years, the HRO Today Awards Gala has been the highlight of the year and an aspiration for those in the HR industry both regionally and globally.
-The theme of the 2017 event is Be Connected! – HR Leaders Unite.
-Winners will be announced at the awards gala on May 1, 2017 at the HRO Today Forum in Chicago.
-Winners for the 2016 CHRO of the Year Awards and all annual awards are listed below.
+The theme of the 2017 event was Be Connected! – HR Leaders Unite.
+Winners were announced at the awards gala on May 1, 2017 at the HRO Today Forum in Chicago and are listed below.

 The HRO TODAY CHRO of the Year Award

 If people are a company’s greatest asset, then chief HR officers (CHROs) have a lot riding on their shoulders.
 They are stewards and strategists who are responsible for a company’s talent and performance blueprint – all of which drive the business forward.
-Nominations have closed for the 2017 North America awards and the winners will be announced at the awards gala on May 1, 2017 at the HRO Today Forum in Chicago.
-The 2017 finalists are below:
+The 2017 leaders of distinction and winners are below:

 2017 CHRO of the Year Finalists North America